JuneStepp/OneLauncher/README.md

 # Development Install

 OneLauncher uses [Poetry](https://python-poetry.org) for dependency management.
-To get everything setup simply run `poetry install` in the root folder of the OneLauncher source code.
+To get everything setup simply run `poetry install --no-root` in the root folder of the OneLauncher source code.

 # To run from source